This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 Bell pepper: Choose a red or orange one.
 Its flavor is still sweet but much softer, and the slight citrus elements complement the carrot's flavor.

-Carrots: I'm only coarsely chopping the fresh carrots since we are pureeing everything anyway.
+Carrots: I'm only coarsely chopping them since we are pureeing everything anyway.

 Vegetable broth: I usually use a low-sodium packaged vegetable broth to keep this recipe simple.
 If you want to use homemade leftover vegetable broth, you'll need about 4 cups.

-Fresh parsley leaves: You won't notice the parsley's flavors per se, but it will nicely balance the sweetness of the carrots while adding a wide range of vitamins and minerals (especially vitamin K and the immune-boosting vitamin C).
+Fresh (baby) spinach leaves: You won't notice this vegetable's flavor per se, but it will nicely balance the sweetness of the carrots while adding extra nutrients.

-Fresh orange juice: enhances this healthy orange soup's overall flavors, adding a tangy delight.
+Fresh orange juice: Enhances this healthy orange soup, adding a tangy delight.

 Note: If you juice them at home, which I recommend, go for firm, full-colored, thin-skinned oranges to get the juiciest fruits.
 I have even made it with freshly squeezed juice from blood oranges, giving this orange soup a deep reddish color.

-Sauté garlic, shallots, and bell pepper for 5 minutes in olive oil.
-Season with sea salt and royally with black pepper
+Step One (Picture 1 above) - Sauté garlic, onions, and bell pepper for 5 minutes in olive oil.
+Season with sea salt and royally with black pepper.

-Stir in the chopped carrots and add the vegetable broth.
-Cook until carrots are tender, then stir in the parsley leaves.
+Step Two (Picture 2 above) - Stir in the chopped carrots and add the vegetable broth.
+Cook until carrots are tender.

-Garnish with red pepper flakes, dried chili pepper, and roasted peanuts (optional).
+Garnish with red pepper flakes, dried chili pepper, and shaved almonds (optional).

-- Lightly salted and (chopped) roasted peanuts: This is, of course, optional, and omit it if you have any nut allergies.
+- Lightly salted and (chopped) roasted peanuts or almonds: This is, of course, optional, and omit it if you have any nut allergies.
 They pair well with this soup and taste so darn good, adding a salty, sweet, and oily crunch.

 - Red pepper flakes: If you love a little heat in your soup, then add a few red pepper flakes or chili flakes.
 It compliments this hearty dish.
 Or, if you can find them, try chili-roasted peanuts.